-Having to update content such as curriculum or an academic calendar on multiple pages is inefficient and unnecessary.
+Having to update content such as a curriculum or an academic calendar on multiple pages is inefficient and unnecessary.
 Write once, publish everywhere, save time.

 Improve Brand Equity + Amplify Digital Strategy

 As a university, your brand is a powerful asset.
-You spend significant energy and resources on building loyalty to bolster several organizational goals from recruiting efforts, engaging current students on campus and fundraising among alumni.
+You spend significant energy and resources on building loyalty to bolster several organizational goals from recruiting efforts, engaging current students on campus, and fundraising among alumni.

 With your website being the hub of your marketing strategy, it is critical for your CMS of choice to play nice with your marketing efforts.

-I’d be remiss without mentioning security and GDPR compliance.
+I’d be remiss without mentioning open source security and GDPR compliance.
 As a university, you hold sensitive information about the students who have attended your school and they are trusting you to keep that secure.